Greece Moments Greece Moments

 Goats also feel at home in the fields

 Behind Keros Beach lies the salt lake Chortarolimni.
-Its green color gives the lake its name, because “chorta” means “green” in Greek.
+Its green color gives the lake its name, as “chorta” means “greens” in Greek.
 The best way to reach the salt lakes is on foot or by off-road vehicle.
-The approach is from the village of Kalliopi.
+The route starts from the village of Kalliopi.

-The Stone Age Poliochni Settlement is dated back to the 4th to 5th millennium BC.
-Due to its size at the time with over 1,000 inhabitants, it is considered the oldest city in Europe.
-The complex was built on a hill above the sea and is located in the east of the island of Limnos.
+The Stone Age settlement of Poliochni dates back to the 4th to 5th millennium BC.
+Due to its size at the time—with over 1,000 inhabitants—it is considered the oldest city in Europe.
+The site was built on a hill above the sea and is located in the east of the island of Limnos.

 poliochni limnos älteste stadt europas